atharvakanchan25/sentiment-app/README.md

 # 💬 Sentiment Analysis Web App (with Docker & CI/CD)

-This is a simple yet powerful sentiment analysis web app that uses a **Logistic Regression model** to predict whether a given text expresses a **Positive** or **Negative** sentiment.
+This is a simple yet powerful Sentiment Analysis Web App that predicts whether a given text expresses a **Positive** or **Negative** sentiment using a machine learning model.

-The app is built with:
+Built with:
-- 🧠 Python (Scikit-learn)
+- 🧠 Logistic Regression (Scikit-learn)
-- 🌐 Flask API
+- 🌐 Flask REST API
-- 🐳 Docker containerization
+- 🐳 Docker
-- 🔁 CI/CD via GitHub Actions
+- 🔁 GitHub Actions CI/CD
-- ☁️ Deployed live using Render
+- ☁️ Deployed with Render

 ---